lgalke/lgalke.github.io/publications.md

 ## (Extended) abstracts

-- [a5] Lukas Galke, Yoav Ram, Limor Raviv (2024).Learning Pressures and Inductive Biases in Emergent Communication: Parallels between Humans and Deep Neural Networks.
+- [a5] Lukas Galke, Yoav Ram, Limor Raviv (2024).
+Learning Pressures and Inductive Biases in Emergent Communication: Parallels between Humans and Deep Neural Networks.
 In: *The evolution of language: Proceedings of the 15th international conference (Evolang XV)*.
 - [a4] Anh Dang, Limor Raviv, Lukas Galke (2024).
 Testing the Linguistic Niche Hypothesis in Large Language Models with a Multilingual Wug Test.
 In: *The evolution of language: Proceedings of the 15th international conference (Evolang XV)*.
 - [a3] Lukas Galke, Yoav Ram, Limor Raviv (2023).
 What makes a language easy to deep-learn? *Protolang 8*, 2023.
 - [a2] Lukas Galke (2022).
 Representation Learning for Texts and Graphs: A Unified Perspective On Efficiency, Multimodality, and Adaptability [selected PhD thesis abstract]. *IEEE Intelligent Informatics Bulletin*, 22(1), 52. [complete issue](https://www.comp.hkbu.edu.hk/~cib/2022/IIB2022_Final.pdf)